tailhook/vagga/docs/settings.rst

        edit files in multiple containers at the same time (this is similar to ``transient-hard-link-copy`` in a some way)

     .. versionadded:: 0.7.2

+    .. versionadded:: 0.8.1

+       You can now use ``vagga _verify <container>`` to check that contents of the container match checksums in the index and are not mistakenly modified.

+.. opt:: hard-link-between-projects

+   Similar to :opt:`hard-link-identical-files` but also makes hardlinks to containers of different projects.
+Similar precautions apply.

+   This option works only if ``storage-dir`` is specified.

+   This option optimizes disk space right after container is built.
+   Use ``vagga _hardlink --global`` to optimize older containers.

+   .. versionadded:: 0.8.1

 .. opt:: disable-auto-clean